solidc0re/solidcore-scripts/README.md

 - set up full installation of hardware keys, i.e. creation of U2F pam module key and required modification to solidcore pam profile
 - develop the `-server` flag further to eliminate all user interaction
 - establish blocklist review process
+- fix bug that expires password for current user

 For the next release:
 - implement conditional conf_msg and error reporting